“If you wish to be wealthy, study wealth.” – John Earl Shoaff

-One of the things that Arkad’s friends were worried about what the fact that they were already old and were not at all rich.
+In fact, one of the things that Arkad’s friends were worried about was that they were already old and were nowhere near rich.

 Arkad encouraged them to take immediate action and do the following:

-- Use Algamish’s words as an affirmation, “A part of all I earn is mine to keep.”
-Say it in the morning, at noon, at night.
-Say it to yourself every hour of every day until “the words stand like letters of fire across the sky”.
+- Use Algamish’s words as an affirmation, “‘A part of all I earn is mine to keep.’
+Say it in the morning when you first arise.
+Say it at noon.
+Say it at night.
+Say it each hour of every day.
+Say it to yourself until the words stand out like letters of fire across the sky.”

-- Set aside the first 10% of your income as yours.
+- Set aside the first 10% of your income as yours alone.
 Arrange the rest of your expenses to make sure that this happens.